unity3d-jp/FrameCapturer/README.md

 # FrameCapturer
 This plugin allow you to capture framebuffer, G-buffer and audio and output to file.
-Supported file formats are exr, png, gif, webm, mp4, wav, ogg, flac.
+Supported file formats are exr, png, gif, webm, mp4, wav, ogg and flac.
 You may also interested in  [FrameRecorder](https://github.com/Unity-Technologies/GenericFrameRecorder).

 Supported platforms are Windows and Mac.
 (Also confirmed to work on Linux, but you need to build plugin from source)

 ## Usage

-1. Import this package to your project: [FrameCapturer.unitypackage](https://github.com/unity3d-jp/FrameCapturer/releases/download/20170531/FrameCapturer.unitypackage)
+1. Import this package to your project: [FrameCapturer.unitypackage](https://github.com/unity3d-jp/FrameCapturer/releases/download/20170715/FrameCapturer.unitypackage)
 2. Add recorder component to camera (Add Component -> UTJ -> FrameCapturer -> * Recorder)
 3. Setup recorder settings and capture